 Lifetime to the original owner + $35.

 Rather than tell you how there are way better reels out there for the money, I’m going to focus on the interesting.
 The Ultralite MTX is the first reel that I’m aware of (I’ve qualified it so please don’t e-mail me saying that I'm wrong and such and such reel company did it first) to employ a carbon fiber structural element.
 To me, this is a no-brainer.
-It’s lighter.
-It’s stronger.
-It’s apparently more durable.
+It’s lighter, stronger, and apparently more durable.
 This is the future, and it’s just a matter of time.

 Buy it with Free Shipping here.